 The popular third baseman is second on the team’s all-time list in runs and third in hits, and second in total bases, first in home runs and RBIs.
 He is currently the face of the franchise and under contract through 2022 with a team option for 2023.
 He has seven postseason home runs in 21 games.

 The innovative manager is responsible for all the good seasons in team history.
-In his six seasons at the helm, he’s guided the Rays to their only four winning seasons, two division titles and an AL Pennant.
-He was recently voted the manager players would most like to play for in an SI poll of 291 major leaguers.
+In his eight seasons at the helm, he’s guided the Rays to their only six winning seasons, two division titles, two wild cards and an AL Pennant.
+He has managed 50 percent of the team's games and 57 percent of the team's victories.

-James Shields' 70 wins, six shutouts and 16 complete games are tops on the team’s all-time lists.
+James Shields' 87 wins, eight shutouts and 19 complete games are tops on the team’s all-time lists.

-The former No. 2 overall draft pick may not be in a Rays’ uniform much longer, but B.J.
-Upton has been a fixture in centerfield since 2007 and was a key player in the Rays’ AL Championship in 2008.
+The former No. 2 overall draft pick, B.J.
+Upton, was a fixture in center field from 2007-12 and was a key player in the Rays’ AL Championship in 2008.

 Aubrey Huff is among the top five on most of the franchise’s all-time lists.

 Other teams' Mt.
 Rushmores: